Elderberries: Ancient Medicine For Winter Prep That You Can Grow, Harvest & Use at Home

 A genuinely nourishing remedy, not just sugar

-They’re easy to make, fun to store, and a great alternative to store-bought immune gummies full of colours and fillers.
+They’re easy to make, fun to store, and a great alternative to store-bought gummies full of colours and fillers.

 You’ll need: